| Pleasenote that this is not a verbatim transcript of the Press Briefing. It is merely

 was filed.

-Application for Leave to File an Interlocutory Appeal"
+Application for Leave to File an Interlocutory Appeal"' was filed.

 Tomanovic were filed giving their consent to act as Legal Associates for Milosevic